pdjr-n2k/ROM106/README.md

 correct orientation and polarity.

-The host NMEA bus can be wired directly to J2 or (and preferably) J2 can be omitted, the ENCLOSURE drilled to accommodate J3 and J3's flying leads soldered directly to the pads intended for J1.
+The host NMEA bus can be wired directly to J2 or (and preferably) J2 can be omitted, the ENCLOSURE drilled to accommodate J2* and J2*'s flying leads soldered directly to the pads intended for J2.

-D9 through D17 can be soldered with long leads and holes drilled in ENCLOSURE to expose the LED or (and preferably), they can each be mounted with CLIP to ENCLOSURE and trailing leads used to connect back to the PCB mounting location.
+D1 through D4 can be soldered with long leads and holes drilled in ENCLOSURE to expose the LED or (and preferably), they can each be mounted to the enclosure and trailing leads used to connect back to the PCB mounting location.
 The latter approach means exact positioning of the holes which expose the PCB mounted LEDs is not required.